tsaarni/docker-django-builder/README.md

 Django will run source code from there, making it unnecessary to re-create the container each time source code is modified.

-We'll also mount .cache from the current directory as /cache inside the django container.
-This directory is used as pip cache and virtualenv for installing development dependencies.
+We'll also set /app/.cache/ as cache for pip and virtualenv for installing development dependencies.
 Environment variable UID is used to pass the user id into the container.
 Processes will be executed with that UID to guarantee correct ownership of files stored in mounted host volume.

 For the contents of the django development environment container, see [docker/Dockerfile-dev](docker/Dockerfile-dev).